and what you can do to avoid paying it!

 In addition, we’ve all seen the news coverage about the ever increasing cost of insulin.
 One particular study concluded that the average price of insulin rose nearly 300% from 2002 to 2013.
 The skyrocketing cost of this life-saving medication (and many other related medications) is forcing many people to gamble with their health when there isn’t enough money to buy “extras” like insulin.

 That’s actually a great question.
-Because you don’t have diabetes… yet.
-But that probably won’t last forever.
-Which means now is the time to get serious about actively managing and treating your prediabetes!
+Because if you don’t have it yet, it means now is the time to get serious about actively managing and treating your prediabetes!
+And if you already do have type 2, now’s the time to take action to be as healthy as possible and you can still save on your healthcare costs!

-That’s what it’s costing people who, for whatever reason, aren’t taking action.
-Who are among the many who ignore their prediabetes diagnosis simply because they feel perfectly healthy.
+That’s what it’s costing people who are among the many that either are unaware of or ignore their diagnosis simply because they feel perfectly healthy.
 Or, they feel hopeless because they’re afraid nothing can be done that would change anything.

-That’s the cost – the hefty price – you could be paying if your prediabetes makes that sharp left turn and advances to the next level.
+It’s a hefty price for those who advance to the next level.
 A level of the most expensive chronic disease ever.

 What would you be willing to do if you could change all that?